 Gen. 1:26-30, Jer.
 17:5, Ps.
 139:1-16, Acts 17:26-31, Rom.
 1:19-32, Eph.
 2:1-22

-Salvation is offered freely to all who accept Jesus Christ as Lord and Savior, who by His blood obtained eternal redemption for the whole believer.
+Salvation is offered freely to all who accept Jesus Christ as Lord and Savior, who by His blood obtained eternal redemption of the whole person.
 This includes regeneration: the change of heart worked by the Holy Spirit through conviction of sin, repentance, and faith.
 It includes sanctification: being set apart for God’s purposes and becoming more like Christ by the power of the Spirit.
 It includes glorification: the culmination of salvation in the final blessed state of the redeemed.

 John 3:3-21, Rom.
 10:9-10, Eph.
 2:8-22, 1 Pet.
 1:2-23